Helping Hundreds of Families Nationwide

 What Is Necrotizing Enterocolitis (NEC)?

-Necrotizing Enterocolitis (NEC) is a disease that affects the gastrointestinal system.
-It is most commonly seen in premature babies.
-NEC occurs when tissue in the small or large intestine is injured or inflamed.
-The inflammation and resulting infection can cause the tissue to die.
+Necrotizing enterocolitis (NEC) is a disease that affects the gastrointestinal system that is most commonly seen in premature babies.
+NEC develops when tissue in the small or large intestine is injured or inflamed, which can cause the tissue to die.
 In some cases, a perforation (hole) in the intestine occurs, spilling bacteria into the abdomen.
 This bacterium can then enter the bloodstream and cause sepsis.

 In some cases, a perforation, or hole in the intestine occurs, spilling bacteria into the abdomen.
 This bacteria can then enter the bloodstream and cause sepsis.